oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 2. Under **Related Resources**, click **Alert Policies**.

-3. Review the list of available alert policies in Oracle Data Safe.
+3. Review the list of available alert policies provided by Oracle Data Safe.
 They are as follows:

     - Profile Changes
     - Failed Logins by Admin User